Hawaii Fishing License Info for Nonresident Anglers

 • Do I need a license if I’m just coming along and not fishing?

-No. If you’re a guest on the boat and not planning to fish, a license is not required—though it’s still recommended just in case you decide to participate during the trip.
+No. If you’re a guest on the boat and not planning to fish, a license is not required.
+Although it’s still recommended just in case you decide to participate during the trip.

 FISHING LICENSE (NRMFL)